-2.3 Guidelines for the management of trees on privately owned land 2.3.1 Tree inspections All trees on privately owned land are the responsibility of the landowner or tenant.
-Guidance All landowners making enquiries regarding the safety of trees on their land are to be advised to arrange for those trees to be inspected for safety by a qualified arborist.
+2.3 Guidelines for the management of trees on privately owned land

+2.3.1 Tree inspections

+All trees on privately owned land are the responsibility of the landowner, occupier or tenant as specified in the Occupiers' Liability Acts 1957 and 1984.

+All landowners making enquiries regarding the safety of trees on their land are to be advised to arrange for those trees to be inspected for safety by a suitably qualified arborist.
 The County Council does not offer this service.